alienresident/Video-Portfolio/scripts/README.md

 # Using the CLI script to encode videos

 ##ffmpeg settings
 You can use use the `encode_video.sh` shell script to encode your videos.
-It comes with presets for h264: "hd", "sd", and "sm"; and a preset for webm: "wm" video.
-The "hd" and "sd" use the h264 high profile (for desktop and newer smartphones).
-The "sm" version uses the h264 baseline profile for older phones and iPods.
+It comes with presets for h264: "-hd", "-sd", and "-sm"; and a preset for webm: "-wm" video.
+The "-hd" and "-sd" use the h264 high profile (for desktop and newer smartphones).
+The "-sm" version uses the h264 baseline profile for older phones and iPods.
 The webm currently uses the HD size.

 ### Installing ffmpeg using Homebrew on Mac OS X